anyadecourcy/rainydays/README.md

 # rainydays

 Jackets website
-This is my first assignment including html and a bit of css
+This is my first assignment including html